 The job interviewers often ask about your past successes and mistakes on the job.
 It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.

 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

 During job interview do not volunteer information that the interviewer does not ask for

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

 At the end of your interview and before leaving, thank everyone present for the interview opportunity and shake they hands.

 After the interview, do not forget to write a thank you letter and subsequently follow-up by letter, email or phone call.
 Employers regard this as an indication of your strong/final interest in the position.

 Other American Job Interview Info

-To be successful in your USA job search and getting job you want, you need prepare the USA cover letter and the American resume which you must email instantly to the prospective employers selected during job search in the USA.
+To be successful in your USA job search and getting the job you want, you need to prepare the USA cover letter and the American resume which you must email instantly to the prospective employers selected during a job search in the USA.

-When you receive an invitation to the American job interview, you may apply for the American visa and the American work permit.
-Then prepare yourself for a job interview and take a look at the USA dress code because how you dress is the one of the most important attribute in not hired for available jobs.
+When you receive an invitation to the American job interview, you may apply for an American visa and an American work permit.
+Then prepare yourself for a job interview and take a look at the USA dress code because how you dress is one of the most important attributes in not hired for available jobs.